josephong610/week10assignment/README.md

 - `movies.csv` — metadata about movies (ID, title, release year)
 - `ratings.csv` — user ratings for those movies

-(I just created these datasets and populated them with data for this project)
+(I just created these datasets and populated them with data for this project.
+Also all of the code is in the airflow-etl folder.)

 The pipeline runs daily and performs the following stages:
 1. **Extract & Load** raw data into PostgreSQL staging tables.